High-Order-Quarterwave-Society/TC2E-115-Subwoofer/README.md

- #### Honereable contributers and people from all arround the world who shared their knowledge, time, testing builds, prototyping, art work,designwork and so much more to the HOQWS:
+ #### Honorable contributers and people from all arround the world who shared their knowledge, time, testing builds, prototyping, art work,designwork and so much more to the HOQWS:
 Ty Cention, Josh Mullins, Philip van Heijningen, Patrick Sander, Val Boodram, Justin Crescendo, Angel Garabitos Romero, Jason Geban, Andre Schrock, Casey Raynes, Conor Noakes, Nicolai Grymer and many more!